Adithya2018/airflow_learning/README.md

 # Airflow Tutorial

+## Pre-Requisites:

+1. If Windows, WSL is necessary for the initial parts.
+If you have Mac or Linux ignore this part.
+2. Docker
+3. python3 (obviously!!!)
+4. Pandas library (pip install pandas)
+5. virtualenv library (pip install virtualenv)

 ## Part 1 - Run Airflow in Python Env

 ### Creating new python environment and activate it